pism/pism/doc/sphinx/climate_forcing/ocean.rst

 floor in front of the ice shelves, which extends down to a specified continental shelf depth (see :config:`ocean.pico.continental_shelf_depth`).
 These water masses are transported by the overturning circulation into the ice shelf cavity and towards the grounding line.
+PICO applies the pressure melting temperature at grounding line depth as the lower limit on ocean input temperature.
+Assuming that no phyical processes are at play between the cooling of surface water and the sinking and transport to the grounding line, alternatively the surface melting point can be chosen as lower bound in PICO by setting :config:`ocean.pico.limit_pressure_melting_at_surface`.
+Within the PICO boxes, however, melting can lower the water temperature even up to the pressure melting point.

 The basin mask defines regions of similar, large-scale ocean conditions;
 each region is marked with a distinct positive integer.
 In PICO, ocean input temperature and salinity are averaged on the continental shelf within each basins.
 For each ice shelf, the input values for the overturning circulation are calculated as an area-weighted average over all neighboring basins that intersect the ice shelf.
+PICO infers for the basin adjacency at bootsrap for a given initial coastline and stores this indices in the :var:`basins` state variable metadata and will be read at restart.
+As changing ice and bed geomentry can alter basin adjacency, setting :config:`ocean.pico.update_basin_neighbors` will update basin neighbors at each PISM time step.
+However, this can lead to flipping neighbor and hence alternating melting conditions.

 Large ice shelves, that cover across two basins, that do not share an ocean boundary (and hence are not neighbors), are considered as two separate ice shelves with individual ocean inputs.
 Only those neighboring basins are considered in the average, in which the ice shelf has in fact a connection to the ocean.
 If ice shelves become isolated within a basin without an open ocean connection, ocean inputs of the neighoring basin will be considered.
-The indices of the basin neighbors are defined at bootstrap and are stored as metadata in the basin state variable and will be read at restart.
 If ocean input parameters cannot be identified, standard values are used (**Warning:** this could strongly influence melt rates computed by PICO).
 In regions where the PICO geometry cannot be identified, :cite:`BeckmannGoosse2003` is applied.